Tahmeed-Asaad/Escape-the-house/README.md

  ## Setup
 'ESCAPE THE HOUSE.exe' file should be opened to play the game.
+Press 'R' to shoot and left-right directional keys to move.